-The materials used within the external construction at Martley Road present an acceptable level of risk to fire.
+The materials used within the external construction at 48 - 58 Martley Road present an acceptable level of risk to fire.

 1) The external construction of the building is predominantly brick with UPVC facia just before the roof, the block roof is a tiled pitched type.
-There is a canopy that is constructed over the front entrance, the underside of this canopy is cladded in timber tongue and groove, this is below a 1st floor window.
+Both front and rear entrance door are of timber construction.
+There is a canopy that is constructed over the front entrance, this is below a 1st floor window.
+The underside of this canopy is timber cladded.